rndmorris/Salis-Arcana/docs/bugfixes.md

 **Config option:** `clampWandOverlayVis`

 Prevents the "Vis in Wand" GUI when the wand is held from showing impossible bars when the wand holds impossible amounts of vis.

+## Pickaxe of the Core (Group `tools`)

+**Config option:** `detectZeroAspectBlocks`

+Fixes an oversight with the pickaxe of the core that prevents it from displaying detected blocks that have no aspects.

+**Config option:** `detectLitRedstoneOre`

+Works around limitation with Forge that prevents the pickaxe of the core fom detecting lit redstone ore by treating it as identical to regular redstone ore.

+**Config option:** `detectLapisOre`

+Allows the pickaxe of the core to correctly detect vanilla lapis ore.

+Fixes a bug with the pickaxe of the core that caused it to rely on the damage value of the block's dropped item to identify a block instead of its in-world metadata when scanning for ores.